Skip to content

 Bushnell Launch Pro Review (2024 Update): Should You Buy?
 Read Our Deep-Dive Analysis

 The race to build the best launch monitor is on!
 More competition means more questions for buyers.
-Our golf reviewer Marc cuts through the confusion about where the Launch Pro lands in a fierce market - from price, to data points, to subscriptions, to simulation and everything in between.
+Our golf reviewer Marc cuts through the confusion about where the Launch Pro lands in a fierce market — from price to data points to subscriptions to simulation and everything in between.

 Things are heating up quite considerably in the race for best golf launch monitor.
 If our recent trip to the PGA Show revealed anything, it’s that these shot-tracking and simulator devices, especially for home use, are the biggest economic drivers in today’s golf industry.
 Brands are investing heavily in what amounts to an arms race to be the best.